loadout-report/docs/docs/index.md

-# a guide to the destiny 2 API
+# Loadout.report documentation and friends

-what do you want to do?
+Credits for the setup goes to Nev, I just took the github repo :(

 ### "i just want to play with the API"